 The Plan's investment policy provides for its participation in a securities lending program.
 The program is administered by the Plan's custodial agent.
 Certain securities of the Plan are loaned to participating brokers, who must provide collateral in the form of cash or U.S. Treasury or government agency securities.
 Under the program, the securities loaned are collateralized at a minimum of 105% of their fair values.
 The Plan does not have the ability to pledge or sell collateral securities without borrower default.
 The collateral is marked to market daily such that at the close of trading on any business day, the value of the collateral shall not be less than 100% of the fair value of the loaned securities.
 The Plan did not impose any restrictions regarding the amount of loans made, and the custodial agent indemnified the Plan by agreeing to purchase replacement securities or return cash collateral in the event of borrower default.
-There were no such failures during 2023 or 2022.
+There were no such failures during 2024 or 2023.
 The indemnification does not cover market losses associated with investing the security lending cash collateral.
 The loan premium paid by the borrower of the securities is apportioned between the Plan and its custodial agent in accordance with the securities lending agreement.

 During the fiscal year, the Plan and the borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral received on each loan was invested, together with the cash collateral of other qualified tax-exempt plan lenders, in a collective investment pool.
-The average duration of such investment pool was 7 days and 4 days as of June 30, 2023 and 2022, respectively.
+The average duration of such investment pool was 7 days as of June 30, 2023.
 Because the loans were terminable at will, their duration did not generally match the duration of the investments made with cash collateral.
-As of June 30, 2023 and 2022, the Plan had no credit risk exposure to borrowers.
-The collateral held and the fair value of securities on loan for the Plan as of June 30 were as follows:
+As of June 30, 2024 and 2023, the Plan had no credit risk exposure to borrowers.
+As of June 30, 2024, the Plan held no collateral in the securities lending program.
+The collateral held and the fair value of securities on loan for the Plan as of June 30, 2023, were as follows:

-Fair Value of % of Collateral

-Collateral Securities on Held to Securities
+Collateral Held Fair Value of Securities on Loan % of Collateral Held to Securities on Loan

-Held Loan on Loan

-2023 Securities on loan with:
+Securities on loan with:

 Cash collateral \$ 6,120,998 6,004,535 102%

 Non-cash collateral 83,808,462 76,292,257 110%

 \$ 89,929,460 82,296,792

-2022 Securities on loan with:

-Cash collateral \$ 10,235,986 9,968,087 103%

-Non-cash collateral 87,278,011 80,026,785 109%

-\$ 97,513,997 89,994,872